svylabs/stablebase/WHITEPAPER.md

 Liquidators pay 100.5% of the borrowed SBD to withdraw the underlying collateral, with a 0.5% fee distributed to the Reserve Pool.

 ## Redemption
-Users can redeem stablecoins for the underlying collateral at a 1:1 ratio, with 0.5% fees charged to the redeemer and distributed to other depositors in the Reserve Pool.
+Users can redeem stablecoins for the underlying collateral at a 1:1 ratio, with fees equal to base rate charged to the redeemer and distributed to other depositors in the Reserve Pool.

 ## Cash Reserve Ratio(CRR) and Reserve Pool
 In traditional finance (TradFi), the Cash Reserve Ratio (CRR) is a rate determined by central banks, specifying the percentage of cash deposits that banks are required to hold as reserves.
 In our protocol, we adopt a modified definition of the CRR.